startappdev/kafka-connect-mongodb/README.md

 # kafka-connect-mongodb

+* You can use this connector for Kafka9 by using kafka9-connect-mongodb branch.

 The **MongoDB sink connector** for Kafka Connect provides a simple, continuous link from a Kafka topic or set of topics to MonogoDB collection or collections.

 The connector consumes Kafka messages, renames message fields, selects specific fields and upserts them to the MongoDB collection.